 Applicants are able to access records online through their account with WES as indicated on the WES website.

-vi. accommodates applicants with special needs, such as visual impairment
+vi. accommodates applicants with special needs, such as visual impairment c) If your organization relies on a third party to conduct credential assessments:

 No review in place by APGO at this time.